Biomedical Sciences: B.S. Biomedical Sciences

 A physical examination to assess health status is required prior to starting professional clinical training.

-The clinical affiliate sites require students to have health insurance while in the clinical rotation.
+Health insurance is required while in the clinical rotation.

 Rotation schedules, vacations, and other time off are matters which are decided individually by each clinical site.
 The University academic calendar does not apply.